Lakes, Mountains, and Desert

 Tami, Scott, Bill, and Kathy

-After much encouragement from Tami, Kathy drove their RV (second time ever).
+After much encouragement from Tami, Kathy drove their RV (the second time ever).
 Bill and Kathy departed the Saint George area two days before we did.
 Kathy was at the wheel when they drove through the Virgin River Gorge area on Interstate 15.
-This area is at the bottom of the canyon, steep and very windy.
-She must be getting good as it is not an easy road.
+This area is at the bottom of the canyon, steep, and very windy.
+She must be getting good, as it is not an easy road.

-Here is our Campsite Review for Hyrum Lake State Park and for the state park website.
-Hyrum Lake State Park.
+Here is our Campsite Review for Hyrum Lake State Park and the state park website.

 Bear Lake

-While at Hyrum we made a day trip to Bear Lake in the far northeast corner of Utah.
-While on our drive, we saw some of the results of hurricane-force winds that ripped through Utah only a week before our arrival.
+While at Hyrum, we made a day trip to Bear Lake, which is in the northeast corner of Utah.
+While driving, we saw some of the results of hurricane-force winds that ripped through Utah only a week before our arrival.
 Bear Lake is another place with beautiful water.
 The lake is huge, half in Utah and half in Idaho.
-Utah has turned their half of Bear Lake into a state park, the Idaho half is just another Idaho lake (or so I think).
-As we were crossing the pass at Bear Lake Summit, the weather turned cold.
-It was still cold when we ate lunch in Garden City at the edge of the lake.
+Utah has turned its half of Bear Lake into a state park; the Idaho half is just another Idaho lake (or so I think).
+The weather turned cold as we crossed the pass at Bear Lake Summit.
+It was still cold when we ate lunch in Garden City at the lake’s edge.
 It was mild when we left Hyrum Lake and very pleasant by the time we got back to Hyrum Lake.

 Bear Lake, Utah Lakes, Mountains, and Desert